-- (i) set up an Ad-hoc Committee to investigate the dispute between the Super Falcons and the Nigeria Football Federation (NFF) and propose necessary reforms to prevent the planned protest and boycott of the Nigeria Female Football team at the Women's World Cup also to prevent future occurrences; - (iii) urge the Nigeria Football Federation (NFF) to pay match bonuses and allowances to the Super Falcons; - (iv) invite the Nigeria Football Federation (NFF) and relevant stakeholders to appear before the Adhoc Committee to provide a detailed report on the steps taken to resolve the dispute and ensure the smooth participation of the Super Falcons in the 2023 Women's World Cup.
+- (i) set up an Ad-hoc Committee to investigate the dispute between the Super Falcons and the Nigeria Football Federation (NFF) and propose necessary reforms to prevent the planned protest and boycott of the Nigeria Female Football team at the Women's World Cup also to prevent future occurrences; - (ii) urge the Nigeria Football Federation (NFF) to pay match bonuses and allowances to the Super Falcons; - (iii) invite the Nigeria Football Federation (NFF) and relevant stakeholders to appear before the Ad-hoc Committee to provide a detailed report on the steps taken to resolve the dispute and ensure the smooth participation of the Super Falcons in the 2023 Women's World Cup (Hon.
+Olumide Osoba Babatunde Abeokuta North/Obafemi Owode/Odeda Federal Constituency).